Less Waste, More Taste: A Master Chef Reimagines Thanksgiving Leftovers

 Bread Is Gold was born of Refettorio Ambrosiano, a project Bottura started in 2015 in Milan, Italy.
 It's a soup kitchen, designed to look like a high-end restaurant, serving meals from donated ingredients to the city's neediest residents.
 He recruited dozens of world-class chefs – including Gastón Acurio, Ferran and Albert Adrià and Alice Delcourt — to cook there; many contributed the recipes they created to the new cookbook.
 Proceeds from Bread Is Gold go to Bottura's nonprofit, Food For Soul, which is setting up soup kitchens stocked with surplus flood in cities around the world.

 "Households are actually the biggest contributor to the amount of food going to waste across the country — more than grocery stores or restaurants or any other sector," Gunders says.
-Food is the no. 1 contributors to landfills, and as it decomposes, it releases methane, a powerful greenhouse gas.
+Food is the No. 1 contributor to landfills, and as it decomposes, it releases methane, a powerful greenhouse gas.

 But Gunders says changing our habits at home really can make a difference.
 That means things like planning before shopping so we don't buy more food than we can use in a week, freezing food before it goes bad — and learning to love leftovers.

 For Bottura, changing the culture around wasting food has become a passion.
-His new cookbook, Bread is Gold: Extraordinary Meals With Ordinary Ingredients, is full of recipes and tips for home chefs to improvise with whatever is in the fridge.
+His new cookbook, Bread Is Gold: Extraordinary Meals with Ordinary Ingredients, is full of recipes and tips for home chefs to improvise with whatever is in the fridge.
 His goal is to create more confidence in home kitchens.
 "This is not a charity project," he says.
 "It's a cultural project."

 "You're going to spend less, you're going to have better food, you're going to save money and fight waste," he says.
 "Because it's about you, your creativity."
-All proceeds from the book go to Food For Soul, Bottura's nonprofit that is setting up soup kitchens stocked with surplus flood in cities around the world.
+All proceeds from the book go to Food for Soul, Bottura's nonprofit that is setting up soup kitchens stocked with surplus flood in cities around the world.

 "This is a mission," Bottura says.
 "You know, cooking is an act of love.
 And so if you can transfer that to people, you can change the world."